kalisio/kdk/docs/api/core/utilities/utils.colors.md

 ### **`getPaletteFromColor(color, nearestIfNotFound = false)`**

-Finds a matching color name from the predefined palette.
+Finds a matching color name from the predefined [Quasar's palette](https://quasar.dev/style/color-palette#color-list).
 If not found, it can return the closest available color (if `nearestIfNotFound` is `true`) or default to white.

 - **Parameters:**
   - `color` *(string)*: The color name or hex code to look up.